Kansas Shrine Bowl

-The Kansas Shrine Bowl is an annual football game for Kansas for high school seniors, organized by the Kansas Shrine Bowl, composing of members from the eastern and western sides of the state.
+The Kansas Shrine Bowl is an annual charity football game benefiting Shriners Children's for Kansas for high school seniors, organized by the Shrine Bowl of Kansas, Inc., a 501(c)(3) non-profit.
+The Shrine Bowl involves members of the five Shrine temples in Kansas.
 The game is held on a college campus in Kansas, which gets bid out every year.

 History

 Since 1974, the Kansas Shrine Bowl established the East vs. West high school football game in Kansas.
 Cities in which the Shrine Bowl has been played in include Hays, Lawrence, Emporia, Manhattan, Topeka, Wichita, and Pittsburg.
+In December 2024, the Kansas Shrine Bowl announced a three-year partnership with Emporia State University, where it'll play host to the Kansas Shrine Bowl from 2026 to 2028.

 Shrine Bowl week

 Football participants in the Kansas Shrine Bowl football game report for camp eight days before the game, with West team reporting on the west side of the state and the East team reporting on the East side of the state.
-The East team practices at Francis G. Welch Stadium at Emporia State University, in Emporia, and the West team practices on the Kansas State University Polytechnic Campus in Salina.
+The East team practices at AdventHealth Field at Ottawa University, in Ottawa, and the West team practices at Gowans Stadium at Hutchinson Community College in Hutchinson.